-- 3.2 In late 2007 CIPFA/SOLACE published a framework and guidance on delivering good governance in local government.
-This framework was updated with revised principles in 2016. - 3.3 The following are the six core principles in relation to local government as set out in the revised framework: - Behaving with integrity, demonstrating a strong commitment to ethical values, and respecting the rule of law; - Ensuring openness and comprehensive stakeholder engagement; - Defining outcomes in terms of sustainable economic, social, and environmental benefits; - Determining the interventions necessary to optimise the achievement of the intended outcomes; - Developing the Council's capability, including the capability of its leadership and the individuals within it; - Managing risks and performance through robust internal control and strong public financial management - Implementing good practices in transparency reporting and audit to deliver effective accountability - 3.4 The 2007 framework required the production of a Code of Corporate Governance.
-This was agreed by the former Constitution and Audit Committee in Adur and the former Governance and Audit Committee in Worthing and approved by both Councils in July 2008.
-It has been reviewed periodically and the latest version was adopted by each Council in 2017. - 3.5 The revision to the framework is designed to help local government take responsibility for developing and shaping an informed approach to governance, aimed at achieving the highest standards in a measured and proportionate way.
-The Framework is intended to assist authorities individually in reviewing and accounting for their own unique approach.
-The overall aim is to ensure that:
+- 2.2 In late 2007 CIPFA/SOLACE published a framework and guidance on delivering good governance in local government.
+This framework has recently been updated with revised principles. - 2.3 The following are the six core principles in relation to local government as set out in the new framework: - Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law; - Ensuring openness and comprehensive stakeholder engagement; - Defining outcomes in terms of sustainable economic, social, and environmental benefits; - Determining the interventions necessary to optimise the achievement of the intended outcomes; - Developing the Council's capability, including the capability of its leadership and the individuals within it; - Managing risks and performance through robust internal control and strong public financial management - Implementing good practices in transparency reporting and audit to deliver effective accountability